loeblsim/FlexCov/README.md

 - contains all do-files analysis files necessary to perform data cleaning and analysis reported

 **`/data_out`**
-- contains the analysis data set, , to be then used in `/do-files/FlexCoV_analyses.do.`
+- contains the analysis data set , to be then used in `/do-files/FlexCoV_analyses.do.`